Sale Save 50% for 3 months | Power your business with QuickBooks Claim nowBuy now

 taxes

-Import tax, custom duties and GST on import in Australia
+Import tax, customs duties and GST on imports in Australia

 Australian import tax might seem like a tricky business.
 Which items are taxable?
 Which — if any — are exempt?
 Does import tax include customs duty, goods and services tax (GST), or both?
 Who ends up paying tax, the vendor or the importer?